 As a teenager in the 90’s, if I wasn’t in the mood for galavanting the streets with my friends, I stayed inside and entertained myself with reading, television, or Super Mario Bros.
 Eventually, I’d get bored and go out anyway.
 Today, we’re faced with an onslaught of solo entertainment, of anything we could possibly imagine.
 We can spend eight hours absorbing the spectacular neon storytelling of Stranger Things, or committing virtual murder on Call of Duty.
 We can listen to a fascinating Joe Rogan podcast, as he quizzes a guest about the spiritual benefits of ingesting magic mushrooms.
 We can shift into zombie mode and scroll through our Instagram feed, with an endless number of adorable puppies to light up our cute receptors.
 We can fire up a virtual music studio and compose a thundering techno track.
 Or we can strap on a VR headset, leave this cruel world behind, and forge virtual friendships instead.
 There’s a form of entertainment suited for everybody, and it’s becoming more and more accessible.

 With so much guaranteed entertainment at our fingertips, why bother with the effort of interacting with real people, with its risks of mediocrity?
-Human interaction is a roll of the dice—you might win and end up with closer friendships, or you might lose and lumber home dejectedly, after having bored your companions to sleep with stories of your dog’s archaic bowel movements.
+Human interaction is a roll of the dice—you might win and end up with closer friendships, or you might lose and lumber home dejectedly, after having bored your companions to sleep with stories of your dog’s anarchistic bowel movements.
 Being a conversation conjurer is a tough job, particularly if you have a problem with being vulnerable, or a burning desire to be always right.
 Even the most confident socialites fail from time-to-time, temporarily blighting the group with awkwardness, until someone in better form steps in to relieve the tension.
 Moments such as these can drive us away from our companions into the soothing arms of the latest Netflix sensation, pleasure all-but guaranteed, and not a social faux pas in sight.
 But despite its many excellent benefits, Netflix isn’t going to keep you warm at night, or lend a sympathetic ear for your creeping sense of sadness.
 It can’t offer concerned advice about your burgeoning drinking problem, or innocently tease you about the additional weight that has found its way onto your face.
 It can only entertain you, and while it’s a champion in its field, it doubles up as a devil that steals away the time needed to fortify friendships, and stave off loneliness.

 Measuring up to modern entertainment is tough.
 My conversation doesn’t have the depth of an episode of The Wire.
 It doesn’t transport you to an entirely new world, weaving a beautifully-constructed narrative that portrays the precariousness of being a resident of Baltimore.
 It isn’t as thrilling as gunning down outlaws on Red Dead Redemption 2, nor does it offer the same sense of achievement.
 Reddit’s most popular posts are all funnier than me.
 Why settle for something subpar, when you can have something sublime?
 But as we hide ourselves away in our homes, distracting ourselves with all-singing all-dancing entertainment, our sense of loneliness swells.
 The descent into social isolation isn’t accompanied by a melancholy solo violin, but the optimistic chimes of candy being crushed, amusing you into solitude, one lemon drop at a time.
 In the small window of downtime when YouTube counts down to the next autoplay, you might receive a whispered internal reminder of your social isolation, followed by cravings of human connection, difficult to alleviate after years of rejecting invitations in favour of sofa-bound inertia.
 Can we be blamed?
-Social interaction can be a messy business—entertainment is anything but, even verging on the addictive.
+Social interaction can be a messy business—entertainment is anything but, and can even be addictive.
 One only has to witness the madness of a teenager having his World of Warcraft account deleted to get an idea of how important entertainment is for some people.

 The advance of technology provides new opportunities to gratify us, with artificial intelligence being used to create even more potent forms of entertainment.
 As we happily sign up for brand new apps in exchange for unbridled access to our personal information, artificially intelligent systems are able to gorge themselves on our data, producing models that accurately predict the most effective way to entertain us.
 Data gurus PricewaterhouseCoopers predict 2019 to be the year of media personalisation⁷, with refinement and filtering of our entertainment becoming more popular, allowing us to curate endless hours of tailor-made fun.
 This is like injecting steroids into an AI system.
 As we endow it with unbridled access to our preferences, it can use that information to offer up even more enthralling forms of entertainment.
 Eventually, and oh-so-gradually, we might find ourselves transformed into the chair-bound blobs from WALL-E, thoroughly entertained, but lonely beyond belief.